 Now I know the objections that immediately popped into your head as you were thinking about how great it would be to never go back to the office again.
 You said to yourself: "That would be great . . . but how would I pay my bills?"

 #1 Reason Why People Stay at Jobs They Hate

 Paying the bills is the #1 reason why people stay at jobs they really can't stand.
 And this is understandable.
 We live in a society where, unfortunately, most of us need to earn money to pay bills in order to survive.

 For most of us, however, we are free to decide where and how we earn a living.
-And this means that on some level it is the choices we have made in our lives up until now that have landed us at our current employment.
-It's not our boss' fault, it's not the economy, it's not Todd from Accounting who got the promotion we wanted - it's our own fault!
+And this means that, on some level, it is the choices we have made in our lives up until now that have landed us in our current employment.
+It's not our boss' fault; it's not the economy, it's not Todd from accounting who got the promotion we wanted—it's our own fault!

 Take a moment to let that sink in.